datengefluester/Critical-Role-NLP/blog_text.md

 some nerdy ass data analyses.
 Be aware: minor spoilers ahead.

 The large online community of the show provided subtitles for every episode of the first season.
-These can be used to construct the rich datasets, which we then can use for analyses of language, text and interactions during the show.
+These can be used to construct data sets, which we then can use for analyses of language, text and interactions during the show.
 Rameshkumar and Bailey (2020) use these to construct a data set to test models, which predict the text word of a text (similar to what you may find in your phone when typing a message).
 The unscripted nature of the show makes the dialogue less predictable than other text and therefore makes it a good test for these algorithms.

-However, Rameshkumar and Bailey’s approach omits time stamps from the data set and focuses on dialogue entirely.
+However, Rameshkumar and Bailey’s approach omits time stamps from the data and focuses on dialogue entirely.
 While this approach is reasonable when predicting the next word, leaving out time from the data excludes interesting information.
 For example, one could potentially use the subtitles and the videos of the episodes to train a neural network, which then act as a chat bot for one of the characters.
 This is, however, far beyond the scope of this blog post.
 Instead, we will examine at descriptive statistics to look back on the first season of